 It’s no wonder that in good economic times or bad, the MBA remains one of the most sought-after graduate degrees.
 Foundational coursework in business combined with access to internships, specialty programs and powerful alumni networks usually makes the investment in an MBA pay off handsomely.
-Research commissioned by Bloomberg Businessweek in 2011 and conducted by PayScale estimated the difference in median cash compensation (salary and bonuses) between the “haves” and “have-nots” of MBAs to be more than $1 million over the course of twenty years.
+Forbes, in its 2017 ranking of business school (based on ROI) estimates that for the top 25 programs the payback period is only 3.9 years.
 And you won’t be surprised to learn that the most prestigious of the full-time MBA programs, including Harvard, Wharton and Stanford, yielded a long-term salary differential much greater, about $3.6 million over a twenty-year period.
 That’s a lot of cash.

 But gaining acceptance to the right MBA programs for you requires considerable thought, research and effort – significantly more than you may realize.
 Notice that I said the right MBA programs for you and not the most illustrious name in the pantheon of top-ranked programs.
 MBA applicants like to aim as high as possible when applying to schools, but even in tougher economic times it’s always a buyer’s market, and the MBA programs are the buyers.
 This is one reason, though certainly not the only reason, why the process of choosing an MBA program must go beyond a superficial picking of the top ten or even top twenty schools.